 For lunch, grab some Eastern-style barbecue pork and brisket from Lancaster’s BBQ before heading to your next stop.
 The food here is made fresh from scratch, and your meal will come with a warm basket of complimentary hush puppies.

 Spend the afternoon beating the heat at Ramsey Creek Beach.
-Located at the point of Ramsey Creek Park, the beach is open to swimmers May through September.
-With picnic shelters, a concession stand and a half-acre of clean, sandy beach, it’s the perfect spot to enjoy the beauty of Lake Norman.
+Located at the point of Ramsey Creek Park, the beach is open to swimmers Memorial Day to Labor Day.
+With picnic shelters, a horseshoe pit, volleyball court, playground, and a half-acre of clean and sandy beach, it’s the perfect spot to enjoy the beauty of Lake Norman.

 To end your day, visit Birkdale Village and enjoy a great combination of shopping and dining.
 With bubbling fountains and colorful gardens, you’re sure to enjoy strolling through the village to the various stores lining the main street.
 Then dine at one of its many mouthwatering restaurants such as eeZ Fusion & Sushi, Red Rocks Café or Dressler’s Restaurant.
 Locals love eeZ Fusion & Sushi’s colorful plates with appetizers such as the crab rangoon dip and avocado and tuna tini.
 The Birkdale Roll is a meal in itself with ebi shrimp, kani, cream cheese, tempura asparagus, topped with premium tuna and avocado.

 Day 2: Preservation, Conservation & Water Sports